-Creeping phlox, a flowering perennial herb, is commonly found in gardens throughout the eastern United States.
+Creeping phlox is a herbaceous plant that produces stunning flowers and is commonly grown in gardens throughout the eastern United States.

 Besides its beautiful blooms that come in white, pink, and purple colors, the leaves of the plant have their own ornamental values as well.
 It’s also an excellent ground cover.